giant oatmeal-raisin cookies

 When it comes to cookies, no size is too big.
 That’s why we went all out on these Giant Oatmeal-Raisin Cookies, which are as big as your hand but just as soft, chewy and flavorful as the original.
 Full of plump raisins, chewy oats and warm spices, these cookies will delight the oatmeal-raisin cookie lovers of the world but might also turn skeptics into fans.
 Give these larger-than-life treats a try and enjoy them with a glass of cold milk for the ultimate dessert experience.

 Hello hello, my friends and fellow bakers!
-I’m writing this post to you from pre-election times in America, so let’s just acknowledge that situation for what it is and move right along to the stuff we like to talk about here — aka, COOKIES.
 For months now, I’ve had this vision of creating extra-large cookies with oatmeal and raisins — just big, oversized cookies that are extra-soft and extra-chewy and extra-full of the classic warm spices and flavors that we oatmeal-raisin cookie lovers enjoy so much.
-And now that this vision has become a reality, I am THISEXCITED to share the recipe with you.
+And now that this vision has become a reality, I am THIS EXCITED to share the recipe with you.
 It will turn even the most skeptical raisins-in-cookies people into fans (you know who you are).

 Best Ingredients for Giant Oatmeal-Raisin Cookies